Trump remains defiant as House pushes toward impeachment

 “Anybody else, this would be traumatic for them,” said McCarthy.
 He noted that Trump in recent days has hosted multiple White House holiday parties and will be rallying Wednesday evening.
 “I’ve never seen a man so strong. … He is focused on what the American people need.”

-Grisham told “”Fox & Friends” that Trump will have plenty to say about the vote at his evening campaign rally in Battle Creek.
+Grisham told “Fox & Friends” that Trump will have plenty to say about the vote at his evening campaign rally in Battle Creek, but insisted that the president has been a voice of calm for top administration officials, despite his public fury.

+“He is such a focused president,” Grisham said.
+“I must tell you that, while he’s frustrated, as evidenced by that letter yesterday, he is also so focused and he is leading our White House and keeping us calm and telling us, ‘That’s OK, we’re going to move forward, we’re focused, this is going to take us through to 2020.”

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)